m3g/ComplexMixtures.jl/docs/src/selection.md

 [VMD](https://www.ks.uiuc.edu/Research/vmd/) is a very popular and powerful package for visualization of simulations.
-It contains a very versatile library to read toppologies and trajectory files, and a powerful selection syntax.
+It contains a very versatile library to read topologies and trajectory files, and a powerful selection syntax.
 We provide here a wrapper to VMD which allows using its capabilities.